Sync-NeRF: Generalizing Dynamic NeRFs to Unsynchronized Videos: Conclusion

 \section{Conclusion}

 Our work is the first attempt to train dynamic NeRFs on unsynchronized multi-view videos.
 We have shown that the existing dynamic NeRFs deteriorate when the videos are not synchronized.
-As its reason lies in previous method using a single temporal latent embedding for a multi-view frame, we introduce time offsets for individual views such that the videos can be synchronized by the offsets.
-We jointly optimize the offsets with NeRF with typical reconstruction loss.
-Our method, Sync-NeRF, is versatile to various types of existing dynamic NeRFs to build Sync-MixVoxels, Sync-K-Planes, and more.
-It consistently improves their performance on both unsynchronized and synchronized settings.
+As its reason lies in the previous method using a single temporal latent embedding for a multi-view frame, we introduce time offsets for individual views such that the videos can be synchronized by the offsets.
+We jointly optimize the offsets along with NeRF, using a typical reconstruction loss.
+Our method, Sync-NeRF, is versatile to various types of existing dynamic NeRFs, including Sync-MixVoxels, Sync-K-Planes, and more.
+It consistently improves the reconstruction on both unsynchronized and synchronized settings.

-\paragraph{Discussion} Despite our method drives dynamic NeRFs closer to in-the-wild captures, we still lack the means to generalize to handheld cameras.
+\paragraph{Discussion} Although our method drives dynamic NeRFs closer to in-the-wild captures, we still lack the means to generalize to the causal handheld cameras.
 We suggest it as an interesting future research topic.
 While our method does not introduce additional computational complexity to grid-based temporal embedding, implicit function-based temporal embeddings require an additional training time and memory for training the function.
 Nevertheless, in the inference phase, the temporal embeddings can be pre-computed for all frames leading to negligible overhead.